mbilasco/lmpForReview/README.md

 The output is a GMD_*.csv file that contains a LibSVM-ready file containing for each subject/sequence a line describing the expression_type, followed by the cumulated lmp features over the entire sequence.

+We use LibSVM (tools/easy.py) for conducting cross-validation protocol using 10 folds.

 # DEMO #

 [CK+ demo](https://nextcloud.univ-lille.fr/index.php/s/tZFKLB3r8izgaPY)